emberjs/rfcs/0000-always-run-model-hook.md

 # Summary

-I'd like to propose this change: The model hook will always run, even for dynamic segments that already have their models loaded.
+The model hook will always run, even for dynamic segments that already have their models loaded.

 # Motivation